 Generally, we cover drugs filled at an out-of-network pharmacy only when you are not able to use a network pharmacy.
 To help you, we have network pharmacies outside of our service area where you can get your prescriptions filled as a member of our plan.
 Please check first with Customer Service to see if there is a network pharmacy nearby.
-You will most likely be and period company of the same and process process and go required to pay the difference between what you pay for the drug at the out-of-network pharmacy and the cost that we would cover at an in-network pharmacy.
+You will most likely be required to pay the difference between what you pay for the drug at the out-of-network pharmacy and the cost that we would cover at an in-network pharmacy.